ohosgg/rnoh/README.md

 ## Running `tester` app
 ### Dependencies installation
 1. Go to the `react-native-harmony` directory
-1. Create the package by running the `npm run pack:dev` command
+1. Create the package by running the `npm pack` command
 1. Go to the `../tester` directory
 1. Run the `npm i` command to install dependencies
-1. Open the `/tester/harmony` in the DevEco Studio
+1. Open the `/tester/harmony/entry/oh_package.json5` in the DevEco Studio
-1. Wait for IDE to finish downloading all the dependencies

-#### If the IDE is stuck at indexing files
-You may encounter an indexing problem when your IDE gets stuck at indexing project files.
-This issue is caused when DevEco Studio treats libraries files as project files and starts indexing them.
-To fix this issue, you may need to exclude directories with libraries files from your project.

-1. Find the `third-party` directory in the project explorer: `rnoh` -> `src` -> `cpp` -> `third-party`
-1. Right click on the directory and press: `Mark directory as` -> `Excluded`
-1. Open the `package.json` file in the root directory
+1. Click "Sync" on the pop-up at the top
-1. If you see the banner on the top saying that Synchronization failed, press the `Try again` button to start synchronization

 ### Creating the Local Emulator (up to 3.1.0 DevEco Studio version only)
 Before you start the project, you have to setup the device on which you will be able to run the application.
 Up to 3.1.0 version of the DevEco Studio IDE, you can create the Local Emulator to test the app on your computer.